14. Moodle integration¶

 14.2.
 Connect via MNet¶

 ‘Moodle networking’ (MNet) is a Moodle specific protocol to connect to other Moodle instances.
-Mahara has been using it for many years to allow for an easy way to connect to Moodle instances for single sign-on and assessment purposes.
+Mahara has been using it for many years to allow Mahara to be connected to Moodle instances for single sign-on and assessment purposes.

 Over the years, newer protocols have become available, and the Mahara projects is using LTI and web services increasingly.